jliang249/cse15l-lab-reports/index.md

-The weather has been so weird!
+The wearther has been so werid!
 ---
 *Hello, I hate how hot it is*
 ---